loreanvictor/rxdeep/docs/md/index.md

 **RxDeep** is written in [TypeScript](https://www.typescriptlang.org/) with detailed type annotations, which should greatly improve development experience even if you use it in JavaScript (error highlighting, autocompletes, etc).

+> :MetaOverride target=description
+>
+> Reactive state-management using RxJS.
+Manage complex state-trees in a fast, precise and
+> flexible manner.
+Monitor changes at any part of the state-tree, issue changes at any part of
+> the state tree, verify changes, record them, replay them, distribute your state tree across network, etc.

 > :ToCPrevNext